Brian Setencich: Early years

 Setencich was born in Fresno, California where he attended local public schools and played basketball for his high school team.
 After playing collegiately at Cal State-Bakersfield, Setencich went on to play professional basketball in Europe prior to starting his political career.
 For much of his adult life he has made a home in California residing primarily in Sacramento and San Francisco.

 Education

 Setencich is an alumnus of Fresno High School in Fresno, California and California State University Bakersfield in Bakersfield, California.
 He played collegiate basketball for the University of San Diego, where he earned the WCC Scholar-Athlete Award for 1982–83, and went on to play for Cal State Bakersfield's Roadrunners men's basketball team, where he placed on that university's All-Time Roster for 1984 and 1985.

 Political career

-Fresno City Councilman
+Fresno City Council

 Setencich began his political career as a Fresno City Councilmember from 1991 to 1994 representing District 1 (west-central Fresno).
 Though a political unknown at the time, he managed to raise over $200,000 to upset incumbent and win the election.
 He was the first Fresno City Councilmember to successfully run for higher office.